 Through our planning, we include problem solving opportunities that allow pupils to apply their knowledge during lessons, and find out answers for themselves.

-Lessons begin or end with an Assessment Question – gauging prior learning or consolidating concepts.
+Lessons begin with a question, scenario or a ‘hook’ to encourage children to think inquisitively.
+Assessment questions are included at the beginning or end of a lesson for gauging prior learning or consolidating concepts.
 In lessons, pupils are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess pupils regularly to identify those pupils with gaps in learning, so that all pupils keep up.
 Activities are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.

 We build upon the knowledge and skill development of the previous years.
 As the pupils’ knowledge and understanding increases, they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.

 In lessons, pupils’ Working Scientifically skills are embedded to ensure that their skills are systematically developed, new vocabulary and challenging concepts are introduced through direct teaching.
 Teachers demonstrate how to use scientific equipment, and the various Working Scientifically skills in order to embed scientific understanding.
 It is the expectation that Science will be taught in a practical context, wherever possible.
-Recording may be in the form of diagrams, concept maps, cartoons, charts and graphs or written accounts.
+Recording may be in the form of diagrams, concept maps, cartoons, charts and graphs or written accounts, making links to mathematical skills where possible.
 Whilst it is necessary for pupils to discuss every aspect of an investigation they are not required to record every stage of an investigation.
 At the end of each unit, pupils’ key knowledge and scientific vocabulary is assessed using end of unit assessments, where appropriate.